mistersakil/css-practice/README.md

 # CSS Practice

-This is a css test project
+This is a css practice repo